 Allion Labs / Sean Huang

-When people use Wi-Fi routers to set up network at home or office, there are always some Wi-Fi dead spots.
-In order to expand Wi-Fi coverage area, a new mesh network technology is invented to provide more coverage.
-This new technology is an interconnection mesh network with multiple Wi-Fi nodes.
+When people use Wi-Fi routers to set up networks at home or the office, there are always Wi-Fi dead spots.
+In order to expand Wi-Fi coverage area, a new mesh network technology was created to provide more coverage.
+This new technology is an interconnected mesh network with multiple Wi-Fi nodes.
 Most Wi-Fi mesh systems can help you extend the signals even further, providing solid Wi-Fi coverage from end-to-end.

-Because of the rising number of similar Mesh Wi-Fi AP products on the market, customers may struggle to find the one that meet their expectations.
+Because of the rising number of Mesh Wi-Fi AP products on the market, customers may struggle to find the one that meets their expectations.
 We’ve selected three popular Wi-Fi Mesh APs to evaluate them against the performance testing as listed below:

-At multi-user scenarios or heavy traffic load scenario (ex: 4K video streaming…), it would be a challenge of transmission speed to provide reliable network service.
+Under multi-user or heavy traffic scenarios scenarios (e.g. 4K video streaming), it would be a challenge of transmission speed to provide reliable network service.

 Mesh AP setup cost is high when the coverage of Mesh AP is not sufficient, then customer will need more Mesh APs to cover the whole area.